Ways of Being shares approaches to inclusion and art-making, focused on issues of visibility and disability.

 Set against a backdrop of austerity and increased hardship towards disabled people, Autograph has spent two years collaborating with groups and artists exploring identity through experiences of disability and neurodiversity.

-We're now opening up our gallery to those collaborations for a month of exhibitions, workshops, screenings, events and interventions.
+We're now opening up our gallery to those collaborations for a month of exhibitions, workshops, screenings and events.

-Join our mailing list to receive updates about our work.
+Join our mailing list for updates on reopening.

 Everyone is welcome at Autograph.
-Our building Rivington Place is an accessible space with a step-free entrance at street level, and a lift to all floors.
-Unisex, accessible toilets are located on all floors.
+You can expect a friendly and inclusive experience during your visit.
+Our building is accessible, with step-free access to all spaces.
+Accessible, unisex toilets are on all floors.

 11am - 6pm